 Eco friendly wetsuits are still a relatively new phenomena.
-This guide runs through all the essential tech and showcases the best currently on the market.
+However, with more and more surfers starting to think the right way about the ocean, this guide runs through all the essential tech and showcases the best currently on the market.

 There was a time when heat retention and flex were the only things that crossed our mind when it came to buying that steamer.
 No longer.
 With global warming and bleached reefs on display for all to see, it’s now more important than ever to put eco credentials near the top of your purchase list.
 Love the water and it’ll love you back, right?

 This guide will take a quick look at what makes eco friendly wetsuits eco friendly in the first place.
 We’ll run through the key technologies and features to look out for when you go green on your neoprene.
-Better yet, we’ll list five of the top eco suits on the market right now, with the pros and cons of each.
+Better yet, we’ll list five of the top eco suits on the market right now, with some of the highlights, pros and cons of each – let’s get to that bit first!

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!